 Here’s a list of restaurants I visited:

 Additional recommendations: Explore garden district, enjoy the high energy and craziness of Bourbon Street.
-Definitely hit up Frenchmen Street at night, it’s not as crazy as Bourbon but if you start at Frenchmen you might some how end up on Bourbon (lol).
-Enjoy the music, eat as much as your stomach allows you too because the food is that damn good, and have a cocktail (or two, or three…).
-I still don’t feel like I can fully summarized a true New Orleans visit, because there’s truly something indescribable about the city.
-I recommend you to add New Orleans to your list and hopefully you get to experience it yourself to believe it.
+Visit Frenchmen Street at night, it’s not as crazy as Bourbon but if you start at Frenchmen you might some how end up on Bourbon.
+Enjoy the music, eat as much as your stomach allows you to because the food is that damn good, and have a cocktail (or two, or three…).

 In conclusion, New Orleans is the #1 food city in the country because of its rich culinary history, use of fresh and local ingredients, iconic dishes, thriving restaurant scene, and food festivals.
 If you’re a foodie, a trip to New Orleans is a must-do, as the city’s culinary offerings are unmatched anywhere else in the country.